LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 | OGG    | `audio/ogg`  | [RFC5334](https://tools.ietf.org/html/rfc5334)               |
 | WebM   | `audio/webm` | [WebM standard](https://www.webmproject.org/docs/container/) |

-Audio objects should include a `"duration"` field with a string complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
+Audio objects may include a `"duration"` field with a string complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
 Audio objects linking to live streaming content may use the string `"Live"` for the duration field or omit it entirely.

 For example, the following would be a valid audio objects: